scottbateman/chi-play-lecture/lecture1.md

 ---

-# Game #1: Breakout - find the right juice!
+# Game #1: Breakout - find the best juice!

 This is a recreation of Breakout created by Martin Jonasson & Petri Purho for their talk "Juice it or lose it", presented at Nordic Game, 2012.